vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/11_parikaravibhAgAdhikAraH.md

 <details><summary>English</summary>

+In the Ahirbudhnya Saṁhitā, it is stated as follows:---

 "The self-offering ~~prapatti~~ that I perform to the Lord
 is itself eternal fruition to me:
 I desire no other fruit than this.